 When it comes to the comparison of these two shoes, you need to know what type of runner you are to know which is the one for you.
 At first glance, they may seem very similar but there is a critical difference that needs to be highlighted.

 The Adrenaline is a stability shoe, which means that it provides more support for the arch and midsole and is slightly more rigid to run in.

 The Ghost, on the other hand, is a neutral shoe.
 It has more flexibility and allows your foot to move more naturally without as much rigid support.

-Keep reading for a more in-depth comparison of these two popular running shoes.
+Keep reading for a more in-depth comparison of Brooks Adrenaline vs Ghost.
 We’ll focus first on the main difference between the two shoes, the support, then we’ll dive into some other aspects that might make you lean more toward one shoe or the other.

 Main Similarities and Differences – Books Adrenaline vs Ghost

 Anytime a runner’s feet hit the pavement, or the dirt, or the track, their feet will land in a specific way.
 Every runner has a unique running gait but for the most part, there are three main types.
 They are neutral, under pronation, and overpronation.

 Since the Brooks Adrenaline is a stability shoe it is made for those who overpronate.
 It has more support built into the sole to help rectify that problem.
 They call this extra support on the sole GuideRails® system.

 Without enough support, those who overpronate can end up with injuries such as shin splints.
 The Brooks Adrenaline was created for these runners.
 Are you one?
 Then the Adrenaline is made for you.

 Even though it is meant to reduce injury, some people have experienced a slight discomfort due to the GuideRails® system when they first start using the Adrenaline, but this will subside after you have worn them in a bit.